Greatest Writers of All Time

 The greatest Rousseau and, of course, Voltaire.

-8 Stephen King Stephen Edwin King is an American author of contemporary horror, supernatural fiction, suspense, science fiction, and fantasy.
-Many of his most well-known novels include Carrie, It, The Shinning, The Stand, Misery, The Dark Tower series, and Rita Hayworth and the Shawshank Redemption, which was later... read more
+Stephen Edwin King is an American author of contemporary horror, supernatural fiction, suspense, science fiction, and fantasy.
+Many of his best-known novels include Carrie, It, The Shining, The Stand, Misery, The Dark Tower series, and Rita Hayworth and Shawshank Redemption, which was adapted into the... read more

-12 Charles Dickens Charles John Huffam Dickens (7 February 1812 – 9 June 1870) was an English writer and social critic.
-He created some of the world's best-known fictional characters and is regarded by many as the greatest novelist of the Victorian era... read more
+Charles John Huffam Dickens (7 February 1812 - 9 June 1870) was an English writer and social critic.
+He created some of the world's best-known fictional characters and is regarded by many scholars and readers as one of the greatest novelists of the Victorian era.... read more

 Arguably the most popular British writer alongside Jane Austen.
 His works continue to make people laugh, cry, or scratch their heads.
 He is loved, hated, but never ignored.
 That is a testament to his talent as a writer.